ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 1. If a valid DMARC record contains the psd= tag set to 'n' (psd=n), this is the Organizational Domain and the selection process is complete.

-2. If a valid DMARC record contains the psd= tag set to 'y' (psd=y), the Organizational Domain is the domain one label below this one in the DNS hierarchy, and the selection process is complete.
+2. If a valid DMARC record, other than the one for the domain where the tree walk started, contains the psd= tag set to 'y' (psd=y), the Organizational Domain is the domain one label below this one in the DNS hierarchy, and the selection process is complete.

-3. If the selection process completes and all records contain (either explicitly or implicitly, since this is the default) the psd= tag set to 'u' (psd=u), select the record for the domain with the fewest number of labels.
+3. Otherwise select the record for the domain with the fewest number of labels.
 This is the Organizational Domain and the selection process is complete.

 If this process does not determine the Organizational Domain, then the initial target